 Whooping Cough Outbreaks: Why?

-It seems like every other day, global and local media report about the ongoing outbreak of whooping cough, even amongst fully vaccinated children.
+It seems like every other day, global and local media report about about outbreaks of whooping cough, even amongst fully vaccinated children.

-And almost every other day, there’s an uproar about “disease causing” kids who aren’t vaccinated, ruining our herd immunity.
+And almost every other day, there’s an uproar about “disease causing” kids who aren’t vaccinated, ruining our “herd immunity”.
+Interestingly, in the US, it’s believed around 50% of adults are not up-to-date on vaccines, so it’s not the herd immunity you’d imagine.

-There are calls to increase vaccination rates too, but even with a 95% vaccination rate, record breaking outbreaks had already begun.
+There are calls to increase vaccination rates too, but even with 90-95% vaccination rates, record breaking outbreaks had already begun.

 So it’s time to scratch off the surface and take a serious look at the real evidence of what’s going on here.